Netzeband/mnist_wandb_test/README.md

-# mnist_wandb_test
+# mnist_clearml_test
-A test of weights and biases with MNIST.
+A small test of ClearML with a MNIST